Tips for Getting Started on the Common Application

 - Create your Common Application account here.

 - Start gathering information required for the Profile and Family sections in the Common App tab.
 These questions can be more time consuming than one might initially assume, as they require collecting information such as parents’ educational and work histories, and preferred contact information.
-You may input this information into the Common App now, but remember that some questions may change from year to year and those answers may not “roll over” into the 2019-20 Common App version.
-To be safe, save a copy of this information in your Google Drive.
+You may input this information into the Common App now, because it will “roll over” into the 2020-21 Common App version.
+But do not spend time entering any information for specific colleges into the My Colleges tab, as that will completely refresh on August 1st.

 - Request an unofficial copy of your transcript: For some colleges, students should be prepared to enter their high school courses taken, levels, and grades directly into the Common Application.
 Colleges will still require official transcripts to be sent directly from your high school, but this can give them an earlier and consistent view of your rigor and performance in high school classes.
 Wait until after August 1st to see which of your colleges may require this information.
 A few colleges allow you to self-report your grades and only require a transcript if you decide to enroll.

 - Ask your college consultant to demonstrate the College Search feature where you can add colleges to your My Colleges.
 Your list may not yet be finalized, but it is helpful to become familiar with adding and removing schools in this section.
-After August 1st you can see the college specific questions and supplemental essays requirements under each college, too.
+Any college list you create will roll over on August 1st, but only after that date will you be able to see the college specific questions and supplemental essay requirements for each college’s 2020-21 application.